The Group Shot

 Grouping & Size of Group

-Have I mentioned planning?
-So many limiting factors can be overcome with planning.
+Limitations can be overcome with planning.
 You can pay me to come and scout your location or the facility where the shoot will happen.
 Or you can talk to hotel and convention center management.
 Send a local employee out when they're in the area to use thier cell phone to video locations.
 Will you be offsite at any interesting locations?
 Are you meeting at a convention center but staying in hotel?

 The Tremendous Importance Of Your Group Shot